enonic/enonic/xp/runtime/audit.md

 - Audit Log API users must be able to store audit logs.
 - Audit Log API users must be able to retrieve/query audit logs.
 - Audit Log API users must be able to be notified on audit log storage (Not in version 1)
-- Audit Log is configurable (Not in version 1)
+- Audit Log is configurable
   - Audit Log can be disabled or not
+- Audit Logs should also be logged. (configurable)
-  - Audit Log data will be vacuumed automatically
+- Audit Log data will be vacuumed automatically (Not in version 1)

 ## Data